BelovSA/QPP-Detection/README.md

 # QPP-Detection
-Neural network approach to find QPP in time series data
+Neural network approach to find QPP in light curves of solar and stellar flares.

 ## Project description

-TBD...
+QPP-Detection is the project to detect Quasi Periodic Pulsations (QPP) in solar and stellar flares and a part of our [paper]().
+To detect QPPs, we used the Fully Convolutional Network (FCN) archtiecture proposed by [Wang et al. (2016)](https://ieeexplore.ieee.org/document/7966039/authors#authors).

+The project consistst of two main parts:
+- Notebooks to generatate synthetic dataset and train the FCN (**Notebooks** folder)
+- [Streamlit](https://streamlit.io) browser application to used a pretrained FCN for the QPP detection task on custom data (**Application** folder)

 ## Table of Contents
 - [Prerequisites](#prerequisites)